MasterGenotype/Modular/README.md

     Make sure you have MinGW-w64 installed (e.g., x86_64-w64-mingw32-g++).
     Edit CMakeLists.txt to enable cross-compiling.
     Run:

-    cmake -DCMAKE_TOOLCHAIN_FILE=/path/to/your/toolchain-file.cmake .
+    cmake -S . -B build-windows -DCMAKE_TOOLCHAIN_FILE=/path/to/your/toolchain-file.cmake
-    make

-    The resulting Windows executable will be placed in the bin folder (or the specified build directory).
+    cmake --build build-windows

 Usage

-    Run the Executable
+Run the executable from the build directory:
-    From inside the repository (or wherever the Modular binary is built):

-./bin/Modular_Linux

-Or, if you are on Windows:

-    Modular_Windows.exe
+    ./build/Modular

     Menu Interface
         The application will present a simple menu where you can select different actions: